8 Electronics Fundamentals

 Step 4: ESP32 Code Logic

-Fill in the missing calculations (? placeholders) in this Arduino sketch.
+Study the conversion lines in this Arduino sketch, then modify the program to add hysteresis.
 You can test your solution on real ESP32 hardware or in the Wokwi online simulator (search for “ESP32 + LM35” templates).

 void loop() {